Septimius Severus: Assessment and legacy

-By the close of his reign the Roman Empire reached an extent of over 2.0 mi2 million square kilometres, which scholars like David L. Kennedy, Lukas De Blois, and Derrick Riley state expanded the empire to its greatest physical extent.
+By the close of his reign, the Roman Empire reached an extent of its territorial control of over 2.0 mi2 million square kilometres, which scholars such as David L. Kennedy, Lukas De Blois, and Derrick Riley assert expanded the empire to its greatest extent.

 Edward Gibbon famously levelled a harsh indictment of Septimius Severus as a principal agent in the empire's decline.
 "The contemporaries of Severus, in the enjoyment of the peace and glory of his reign, forgave the cruelties by which it had been introduced.
 Posterity, who experienced the fatal effects of his maxims and example, justly considered him as the principal author of the decline of the Roman empire."
 According to Gibbon, "his daring ambition [...] was never diverted from its steady course by the allurements of pleasure, the apprehension of danger, or the feelings of humanity."
 His enlargement of the Limes Tripolitanus secured Africa, the agricultural base of the empire where he was born.
 His victory over the Parthian Empire was for a time decisive, securing Nisibis and Singara for the empire and establishing a status quo of Roman dominance in the region until 251.
 His policy of an expanded and better-rewarded army was criticised by his contemporaries Cassius Dio and Herodianus: in particular, they pointed out the increasing burden, in the form of taxes and services, the civilian population had to bear to maintain the new and better-paid army.
 The large and ongoing increase in military expenditure caused problems for all of his successors.

 To maintain his enlarged military, he debased the Roman currency.
 Upon his accession he decreased the silver purity of the denarius from 81.5% to 78.5%, although the silver weight actually increased, rising from 2.40 grams to 2.46 grams.
 Nevertheless, the following year he debased the denarius again because of rising military expenditures.
 The silver purity decreased from 78.5% to 64.5%—the silver weight dropping from 2.46 grams to 1.98 grams.
 In 196 he reduced the purity and silver weight of the denarius again, to 54% and 1.82 grams, respectively.
 Severus's currency debasement was the largest since the reign of Nero, compromising the long-term strength of the economy.

 Severus was also distinguished for his buildings.
 Apart from the triumphal arch in the Roman Forum carrying his full name, he also built the Septizodium in Rome.
 He enriched his native city of Leptis Magna, including commissioning a triumphal arch on the occasion of his visit of 203.